 Discover the magical world of car modifications, with Aussies Marty and Moog.
 They perform all manner of auto upgrades in their garage - and encourage their viewers to do the same.
 The channel has grown from a rather modest affair to getting several thousand hits for each video.

-Leno fuses his passion for talking to people with his passion for automobiles, on his hugely popular YouTube channel.
-His connections and his own fame get him into places few others reach – such as the McLaren factory and inside the SLR Stirling Moss Edition – with Stirling Moss behind the wheel.
+Here Leno fuses his passion for talking to people with his passion for automobiles, although in recent years he’s tended to focus more on cars than people.
+However, his connections and his fame get him into places few others reach – such as the McLaren factory and inside the SLR Stirling Moss Edition – with Stirling Moss behind the wheel.

-The YouTube Channel of Evo Magazine is a delight for the geekiest of performance car and hot hatch lovers.
+The YouTube Channel of Evo Magazine is a delight for the geekiest of performance cars and hot-hatch lovers.
 The height of automotive journalism, coupled with superior production values.
-Subscribe now.
+Give it a shot.

-More fantastic production values, this time with a documentary feel, Petrolicious has made sumptuous car films on everything from the legendary David Hobbs and his 1970 Ferrari 512, to the 1957 Lambretta scooter.
+More slick, cinematic production values, this time with a documentary feel, Petrolicious has made sumptuous car films on everything from the legendary David Hobbs and his 1970 Ferrari 512, to the 1957 Lambretta scooter.

 Featuring a vast number of superb car reviews, The Drive is one of the most accomplished of YouTube’s car channels.
 The Drive brand opens some seriously impressive doors: think a behind the scenes look at Bentley's all-new Continental GT prototype, or a beautifully-made documentary about Bugatti.

 Another super high quality automobile channel is UK-based Car Throttle.
 Their main man Alex Kersten mostly covers ‘regular’ cars, with the odd supercar thrown in for good measure.
 A very popular source of reviews, fix-em-ups and funny car stories.